simdugas/MultiCoreNand2Tetris/Readme.txt

 MIT Press 2005.
 If you modify the contents of this file, please document and mark your changes clearly, for the benefit of others.

+This is a fork of the project nand2tetris, please visit http://nand2tetris.org/ for the original project.

+This is simply a multicore implementation for the CPUEmulator.

 Contents
 --------